Pyprohly/reddit-api-doc-notes/docs/api-reference/wiki.rst

    The object is similar to the :ref:`User schema <user-schema>` except it's missing the `awardee_karma`, `awarder_karma`, and `total_karma` fields."
    "reason","string?","The revision message.
 Up to 256 characters long.
 Value is `null` if no message."
-   "revision_hidden","boolean","Whether the revision is hidden."
+   "revision_hidden","boolean","True if the revision is hidden."

 Actions